YDIN/branding/docs/settings.md

 ## 3.8.
 Show your full name in the profile to all

 You can limit who can see your full name on LinkedIn, or of course create a profile with a fake name.
-But I would strongly recommend to forget such ideas.
+But I would strongly recommend forgetting such ideas.

 Set the visibility of your full name to be visible all.